webpagepro/react-inbox/README.md

 When a user checks the "Select All" checkbox
 Then it checks all messages (and highlight them)

-Givenstar that some messages are selected
+Givenstar that some messages are selected<br>
-When a user checks the "Select All" checkbox
+When a user checks the "Select All" checkbox<br>
 Then it checks all messages (and highlight them)

 Given that all messages are selected